GiancarloGomez/ColdFusion-Realtime-With-WebSockets/readme.md

 All slides for each time the presentation was given.

 ## Run using CommandBox
-You can easily run the game using CommandBox.
+You can easily run the demo using CommandBox.
 Simply clone this repo to your local machine and execute the ``box start`` command at the root folder .

 To use the console, make sure to clone the [__WebSockets Console App__](https://github.com/GiancarloGomez/ColdFusion-WebSockets-Console) and